James Reimer stops 37 in shutout to lead Florida Panthers past Montreal Canadiens

+James Reimer is earning his teammates' confidence with starter Roberto Luongo on the shelf.

-James Reimer stopped 37 shots for his second shutout in three games and the Florida Panthers beat the Montreal Canadiens 2-0 on Saturday night.
+Reimer stopped 37 shots for his second shutout in three games and the Florida Panthers beat the Montreal Canadiens 2-0 on Saturday night.

-It's been a busy month for Reimer since starter Roberto Luongo was injured Dec.
+It's been a busy month for Reimer since Luongo was injured Dec.
 4, and he capped December with another stellar show.
 He also beat Ottawa 1-0 a week ago with a 38-save effort.

-Vincent Trocheck and Connor Brickley scored for the Panthers, who won their fifth straight game with Reimer in goal.
+The Panthers won their fifth straight game with Reimer in goal.

+"Now that it's going good for us, it's fun," Reimer said.
+"A year can be a roller coaster, sometimes things go your way sometimes they don't.
+You just have to take it in stride and enjoy it when it's going well."

+Reimer allowed 12 goals in his first three appearances after he took over for Luongo but has allowed six goals in his past five games.

+"When you're feeling (confident), the puck's big and you're reading plays," Reimer said.
+"It's just doing the little things that can attribute to (success)."

+Vincent Trocheck and Connor Brickley scored for the Panthers.
 Brickley also had an assist.

+"It's great.
+You always have a smile on your face," Panthers coach Bob Boughner said.
+"You come to the rink and you feel energized, just like a player, coaches are the same.
+It's nice to see the room is in a good place."

 Carey Price made 32 saves for Montreal, which has lost four straight.
 The Canadiens have been held to one goal or fewer in four straight games.